Use negative hotel reviews as an opportunity to improve

 The message is clear that not only do hoteliers need to respond to negative reviews, but also that doing so in the right way is crucial.
 Having a bad review on sites like Tripadvisor hurts your reputation.
 But a proper response to a bad review can minimize the damage to your reputation and repair your relationship with unhappy reviewers.

-In general, you want to show prospectives that your hotel reads, internalizes, and responds to reviews.
-You should personalize your responses to the guest review and show your brand voice.
+You want to show prospective guests that your hotel reads, internalizes, and responds to reviews.
+This means you should personalize messages while also keeping your brand voice in mind.
 You should also research the issue before you respond so that you are aware of as many details of the guest’s stay as possible.

 1. Thank the guest by name

 Also, take a minute to remember that all feedback is valuable.
-And, if you handle the situation gracefully, it can mitigate the effects of the bad review in the eyes of your prospective guests.
+And if you handle the situation gracefully, it can mitigate the effects of the bad review in the eyes of your prospective guests.